ozum/pg-generator/README.md

         --resetConfig           Reset configuration.
 (Side-step.
 Not for production.)

 * Fully documented.
 (JSDoc HTML files are under doc directory)
+* Tested
-* No Dependencies On Generated Files
+* No Dependencies on Generated Files
 * Multi schema support,
 * One to many relation support, (hasMany and belongsTo)
 * Many to many relation support, (hasMany through and belongsToMany)